 The following is a guest post written by Nicole Dorion.
-She exclusively pumped for 8 months and wrote about her experience and the emotions she was feeling as she finished one of the hardest things she had ever done.
-You can find her on Instagram.
+She exclusively pumped for 8 months and wrote about her experience, feeling exhausted from exclusive pumping, and the emotions she was feeling as she finished one of the hardest things she had ever done.

 2 ounces.
 That’s all I get now from my morning pumping session.
 My best of the day.